 Schools are now expected to explain what they have received and how the money was used.

-We will measure the impact of this grant by monitoring progress being made in Reading, Writing and Maths for all of our eligible PPG pupils.
-This will take place at least termly and will be discussed at our Teaching and Learning Committee meetings.
-The progress of pupils will also be discussed at our regular Pupil Progress meetings with teachers, which are a central part of our Performance Review structures in school.
+Again, we will measure impact through monitoring progress in Reading, Writing and Maths.
+This will be discussed at our Teaching and Learning Committee meetings.
+The progress of pupils is discussed at our regular Pupil Progress meetings with teachers, which are a central part of our Performance Review structures in school.

 *Due to the small number of children at Naburn CE Primary who qualify for this grant, published details (such as main barriers to achievement) are kept as general as possible in order to ensure confidentiality.